ECronin1973/programming-for-data-analytics/project/README.md

 # ✈️ Flight Rerouting Analysis at Dublin Airport

-This README is for the **big-project** component of the repository.
+This README is for the **project** component of the repository.
 It focuses exclusively on the Dublin Airport rerouting analysis: aims, structure, setup, and how to run.
 Detailed methodology, visuals rationale, and assessment alignment are documented in `docs/methodology.md` within this project folder.
 The project aligns with the Programming for Data Analytics module brief and final project guidance.

 ---